manighahrmani/secondary_math_performance_dataset/README.md

 # Project Dataset

-This repository contains the dataset used for our research.
-The dataset is stored in the [`ProjectData.csv`](ProjectData.csv) file.
+This repository contains the dataset used for a research project.

 ## Dataset Description